Sustainability

 Board of Directors

-Central Glass's Articles of Incorporation stipulate that there shall be no more than 10 Directors, and the Board of Directors consists of 8 Directors (including 3 Outside Directors).
-As a rule, the Board of Directors meets once a month, or when necessary, to deliberate and resolve legal and important managerial issues in line with the Company regulations covering the Board of Directors, and supervises the execution of business by Executive Officers including the Representative Director, President & CEO.
+The Board of Directors consists of 10 persons (including 6 Outside Directors).
+As a rule, the Board of Directors meets at least once a month, and when necessary, to deliberate and resolve legal and important managerial issues in line with the Company regulations covering the Board of Directors, and supervises the execution of business by Executive Officers including the President & CEO.

 Management Committee

-The Board of Corporate Auditors consists of 5 persons (including 3 Outside Auditors).
-As a rule, the Board of Corporate Auditors meets once a month, or whenever necessary, to deliberate and resolve important auditing issues.
-Corporate Auditors also share information and frequently exchange opinion each other.
-In addition, in order to deepen mutual understanding between the Representative Director, President & CEO and Corporate Auditors, they regularly exchange opinions on important auditing issues.
+The Audit and Supervisory Committee consists of 4 persons (including 3 Outside Audit and Supervisory Committee members).
+As a rule, the committee meets once a month, or whenever necessary, to deliberate and resolve important auditing issues.
+The members regularly exchange opinions to build an efficient and effective audit system.
+In addition, to deepen mutual understanding between the Representative Director and Audit and Supervisory Committee members, they regularly meet and exchange opinions on important management and auditing issues.

-In accordance with the auditing standards established by the Board of Corporate Auditors, Corporate Auditors attend Board of Corporate Auditors meetings and other important meetings to audit the execution of duties by Directors, Officers and Auditors, and to audit the status of business execution at each business unit and subsidiary of Central Glass.
+In accordance with the auditing standards established by the Audit and Supervisory Committee, the members of that committee attend important meetings, including Board of Directors meetings.
+They audit the execution of duties by Directors and Executive Officers, along with the status of business execution at each division and subsidiary of Central Glass, with the aim of enhancing audit effectiveness.

 Nomination and Remuneration Committee